cta-observatory/ctapipe/docs/ctapipe_api/io/index.rst

-The `DataWriter` Component allows one to write a series of events (stored in `ctapipe.containers.ArrayEventContainer`) to a standardized HDF5 format file following the data model (see datamodels_).
+The `DataWriter` Component allows one to write a series of events (stored in `ctapipe.containers.ArrayEventContainer`) to a standardized HDF5 format file following the data model (see :ref:`datamodels`).
 This includes all related datasets such as the instrument and simulation configuration information, simulated shower and image information, observed images and parameters and reconstruction information.
 It can be used in an event loop like: